elefAntti/compiler_explorations/python_optics.md

 The cool thing about optics is that they are just functions and thus they compose: You can combine optics and you get optics.

 Some time ago I read [Profunctor Optics: Modular Data Accessors](https://arxiv.org/abs/1703.10857) wich does good job of explaining the profunctor optics.
-But I was curious if that pattern could be impleented in some other language that I know better, like Python.
+But I was curious if that pattern could be implemented in some other language that I know better, like Python.

 Pythons type-system makes this interesting, because normally these profunctor optics (and profunctors themselves) would be strongly typed.
 Things will look a bit different with pythons ducktyping.
 I'm not diving deep into the category theory here either.
 So to get a more exact